JeremyHeinPhD/Alignment-Portfolio/README.md

 Dr. Jeremy Hein
 PhD Sociologist | AI Trainer | Educator

 ## Overview
-This repository showcases my applied work in AI training and alignment, drawing on 30+ years of research and teaching.
-Since 2025, I’ve contributed to RLHF projects at Snorkel AI, Outlier AI, and Handshake AI — designing edge-case prompts, evaluating model reasoning, and applying inclusive pedagogy to improve large language models (LLMs).
-My approach to human-centered AI integrates symbolic interaction theory with the perspective of neurodiverse learners.
+This repository showcases my applied work in AI training and alignment, building on three decades of research and teaching.
+Since 2025, I have contributed as a researcher and practitioner to RLHF projects at Snorkel AI, Outlier AI, and Handshake AI — designing edge-case prompts, evaluating model reasoning, and applying inclusive pedagogy to improve large language models (LLMs).
+My approach to human-centered AI integrates symbolic interaction theory with the perspectives of neurodiverse learners.

 ## Contents
-- Case studies applying RLHF principles to support autistic and neurodiverse learners
+- Case studies demonstrating RLHF principles in support of autistic and neurodiverse learners
-- Rubric-based feedback generators simulating empathetic instructional responses
+- Rubric-based feedback generators that simulate empathetic instructional responses
-- Prompt design experiments grounded in sociology, pedagogy, and cultural analysis
+- Prompt design experiments informed by sociology, pedagogy, and cultural analysis

 ## Why It Matters
-This work explores how AI systems can be trained and evaluated using humanistic rubrics — especially in emotionally complex or educational contexts.
-It contributes to broader conversations around AI alignment, inclusive instruction, and symbolic reasoning in LLMs.
+This work explores how large language models can be trained and evaluated using humanistic rubrics — especially in emotionally complex or educational contexts.
+By centering learner-generated schemas and inclusive pedagogy, it contributes to broader conversations around AI alignment, inclusive instruction, and symbolic reasoning in LLMs.

 ## Credentials
-- NSF-funded PhD in Sociology, Northwestern University
+- PhD in Sociology, Northwestern University (NSF-funded)
-- 1,500+ citations on Google Scholar
+- Author of peer-reviewed publications with 1,500+ citations on Google Scholar
-- Published author with Russell Sage Foundation & Twayne Publishers
+- Published books with Russell Sage Foundation and Twayne Publishers
-- Former professor of sociology (1989–2017)
+- Professor of Sociology (1989–2017)
+- Tutor and special education paraprofessional (2018–2025)
 - Contributor to RLHF projects at Snorkel AI, Outlier AI, and Handshake AI

 ## Contact
 Interested in collaborating on RLHF, prompt design, or inclusive AI training?
 Reach me via [LinkedIn](https://www.linkedin.com/in/jeremyhein) or email: heinj@uwec.edu